Ion rapid transit: Operations

 Ion light rail vehicles are in service between 5 am and midnight daily with a frequency of every 10 minutes from 6 am to 10 pm on weekdays and 15 minutes at other times.
 The route is properly known as 301 ION Light Rail.

 The maximum operating speed of Ion light rail vehicles is 50 km/h along city streets and 70 km/h along railway rights of way.
 However, in areas where there is high pedestrian traffic, the operating speed will be as low as 20–25 km/h.
-The 19 km trip from Conestoga Mall to Fairview Park Mall is scheduled take about 46 minutes for an average speed of about 25 km/h.
+The 19 km trip from Conestoga Mall to Fairview Park Mall is scheduled to take about 46 minutes for an average speed of about 25 km/h.
 As a comparison, the average speed of Toronto's light rail Line 5 Eglinton will be 28 km/h and the average speed of subway Line 2 Bloor–Danforth is 32 km/h.
-Note that while Ion operates completely on the surface, Line 5 is half underground, and Line 2 is completely road-separated.
+Note that while Ion operates completely on the surface, Line 5 is half underground, and Line 2 is completely grade-separated.

 At street intersections, Ion light rail vehicles do not use the traditional automotive green-yellow-red traffic signals for road traffic, but rather the traditional two-aspect transit signals that show a vertical white bar for "go" and a horizontal white bar for "stop".
 Ion light rail vehicles have transit signal priority at intersections.

 Where a street crosses the Ion tracks located either along a railway right of way or along the side of a cross road, the crossing is protected by traditional railway crossing signals: drop gates, flashing red lights and a bell.
 Crossings so protected are (from north to south) at Northfield Drive, Bearinger Road, Columbia Street, University Avenue, Seagram Drive and Erb Street in Waterloo, and at Ottawa Street, Mill Street, Hayward Avenue, Block Line Road, Courtland Avenue and Wilson Avenue in Kitchener.

 The Ion fleet is stored and maintained at the Ion Operations, Maintenance and Storage Facility (OMSF) located on Dutton Drive in Waterloo.